pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 ## Signal

-The `signal()` function sends a signal to all subscribers of a channel.
+`signal()` sends a signal to all subscribers of a channel.

 - Payload size limit: 64 bytes (payload only).
 For larger payloads, contact support.

 ### Method(s)

-To Signal a message you can use the following method(s) in the Dart SDK:
+To Signal a message:

 ```
 `1pubnub.signal(